-The T-DET verb detaches the magnetic tape from the user's line, allowing : to ther processes access to it.
+The T-DET verb detaches the magnetic tape from the user's line, allowing other processes access to it.

-T-DET {U}
+$T-DET \{U\}$

 The T-DET verb releases tape unit attachment if the user's line is currently attached to the tape unit.
 Otherwise, the following message is displayed: